puneet2121/project-05/README.md

 # project-05
-## A webmade made using HTML and Css deployed with netlify
+## A webpage made using HTML and Css deployed with netlify

 ## webpage link
 [link](https://project-05-puneet.netlify.app/)